RAF Forres

-Royal Air Force Forres or more simply RAF Forres is a former Royal Air Force satellite station located near Forres, Moray, Scotland.
+Royal Air Force Forres or more simply RAF Forres is a former Royal Air Force satellite station located between Mundole Estate and Forres, Moray, Scotland.
+The station was controlled by RAF Lossiemouth.

+RAF Forres also had a training strip located between the River Findhorn and Mundole Estate.
+The training strip is still visible from satellite imagery, and a hangar from the original strip still remains standing.

 The following units were here at some point: